-- (i) Everyone in society is responsible for moving towards a pollution-free planet - (ii) Access to environmental information and data, education and public participation are key to effective actions and enhanced access to justice in environmental matters. - (iii) Multiple risks to human health and well-being, especially to women, children, elderly and vulnerable groups including workers who are typically exposed to even higher concentrations of toxic chemicals for longer periods of time, and therefore bear an unacceptable burden of disease and suffering, and to ecosystem health require a preventive approach. - (iv) Innovation and leadership are central to tackling pollution in an effective and impactful manner. - (v) Multiple benefits of action on pollution need to be recognized, policy uncertainty reduced, and innovation placed at the centre.
+- (i) Everyone in society is responsible for moving towards a pollution-free planet - (ii) Access to environmental information and data, education and public participation are key to effective actions and enhanced access to justice in environmental matters. - (iii) Multiple risks to human health and well-being, especially to women, children and vulnerable groups, and to ecosystem health require a preventive approach. - (iv) Innovation and leadership are central to tackling pollution in an effective and impactful manner. - (v) Multiple benefits of action on pollution need to be recognized, policy uncertainty reduced, and innovation placed at the centre.
 This will require a 'whole-of-government' approach.